-The College will increase fresh air intake to aid in the ventilation of spaces and maintain relative humidity levels between 40 and 60 percent, the optimum range to minimize adverse health effects.
+The College has increased fresh air intake to aid in the ventilation of spaces and maintain relative humidity levels between 40 and 60 percent, the optimum range to minimize adverse health effects.

 The College is using bipolar ionization (BPI) wherever possible and a mix of improved filtration and/or ultraviolet germicidal irradiation (UVGI), technologies that have been shown to be highly effective in breaking down harmful pathogens such as viruses, bacteria or mold.

 Bipolar ionization uses high concentrations of ions (positive and negative) injected into the air stream.
 Ultraviolet germicidal irradiation (UVGI) uses short-wavelength ultraviolet light to kill or inactivate micro-organisms.

 - Rathskeller, Reamer Campus Center and Alumni Gym